 Some of the spectacular authors you’ll meet on this show include:

-- Anita Diamant, author of the monster hit the “The Red Tent,” who tells us about her latest best-seller, The Boston Girl.
-A gripping story of a young Jewish woman growing up in early-20th-century Boston, Publishers Weekly says it is “a stunning look into the past with a plucky heroine readers will cheer for.”
+- Anita Diamant, the author of the monster, hit the “The Red Tent,” tells us about her latest best-seller, The Boston Girl.
+A gripping story of a young Jewish woman growing up in early-20th-century Boston, Publishers Weekly says it is “a stunning look into the past with plucky heroine readers will cheer for.”
 Download or Stream the podcast here.

 - Daniel Brook, author of the 2013 tome, A History of Future Cities.
 “Pouring into developing-world ‘instant cities’ like Dubai and Shenzhen, these urban newcomers confront a modern world cobbled together from fragments of a West they have never seen,” he explains, asking: “Do these fantastical boomtowns, where blueprints spring to life overnight on virgin land, represent the dawning of a brave new world?
 Or is their vaunted newness a mirage?”
 Download or Stream the podcast here.